omegazyadav/.com/content/Posts/policy-as-code.md

 ---
-title: "SSH into the private server through Bastion Host"
+title: "Policy as Code: Cloudformation Guard"
 date: 2024-05-28
 author: Yadav Lamichhane
 description: "Policy as Code: Cloudformation Guard"
 tags:
 - Linux
 ---

-# Policy as Code: Cloudformation Guard

 CloudFormation Guard (cfn-guard) is a tool developed by AWS to validate CloudFormation templates against a set of predefined rules.
 It ensures that your infrastructure as code (IaC) complies with organizational policies, security requirements, and best practices before deployment.